 The DOC project addresses the other factors that affect your pain experience.
 But the expressive writing/ active meditation is the core starting point.
 I ask all of my patients to begin that evening.
 I suggest that they write once or twice a day for at least 10 to 15 minutes.
 The active meditation should be done as many times as you happen to think about it.
 I am guessing that I do it 20 – 30 times a day.
 It eventually becomes an unconscious habit.

-As nothing really changes until the writing/ active mediation begins I ask my patients to begin these exercises before they do much reading.
+As nothing really changes until the writing/ active meditation begins I ask my patients to begin these exercises before they do much reading.
 I can instantly tell on the second visit whether they have started the expressive writing.
 People notice changes in their mood quickly although the pain may not have resolved.
 The research does show that most people will experience an initial dip in their mood and sometimes increased pain for a few days or weeks.
 Then I know they are actually writing.

 Expressive writing/ active meditation alone is not the solution to your pain any more than reading my book.
 But these exercises are incredibly powerful especially considering how simple they are.
 BTW, what is the downside?
 How high are the stakes?
 Do you really want to continue to live like this?
 Was this your high school dream?
 You have once chance at this life.
 Take it!!